Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Metered-Scheduler-Manger-Instruction.md

 # SaaS Accelerator Metered Scheduler Manager
-Metered Scheduler Manager is an option feature where Publisher can scheduled **FIX Quantity** metered emiting event.
+Metered Scheduler Manager is a feature where Publisher can scheduled **FIX Quantity** metered emiting event.
 The Scheduler then will monitor this task and trigger event based on the scheduled frequency time.
 Currenty the scheduler support the following time base trigger
 1. Hourly
 1. Daily
 1. Weekly
 1. Monthly
 1. Yearly
-## Enable Metered Scheduler Manager Feature
+## Enabled and Disable Metered Scheduler Manager Feature
-Publisher can enable this feature during the installion process by passing an option parameter **MeteredSchedulerSupportEnabled** with **YES** value as part of the installion script.
-Here is example for installtion script with **MeteredSchedulerSupportEnabled**
+By defualt this feature is enabled and deployed as part of the installion.
+Publisher can disable this feature during the installion process by passing an option parameter **MeteredSchedulerSupportEnabled** with **NO** value as part of the installion script.

 ``` powershell
 wget https://dotnet.microsoft.com/download/dotnet/scripts/v1/dotnet-install.sh; `
 chmod +x dotnet-install.sh; `